harvard-lil/perma-js-sdk/README.md

 ```

 ### Directly in the browser
-This library can be run directly in the browser.
+This library can be run directly in the browser.<br>
 You may use a service such as [`unpkg.com`](https://unpkg.com) to import the latest version of the library from `npmjs.org`.

 ```javascript